-Georgina Covington (formerly Georgina Beach) has been surrounded by dogs all her life, growing up amid a pack of ten Old English Sheepdogs and one wiley Fox Terrier.
-Animal welfare is her enduring passion, and to date, her hair-raising adventures have encompassed everything from injured snakes and orphaned kangaroos to troubled horses and shy dingoes.
+Georgina Covington has been surrounded by dogs all her life, growing up amid a pack of ten Old English Sheepdogs and one wiley Fox Terrier.
+Animal welfare is her enduring passion, and her hair-raising adventures have encompassed everything from injured snakes and orphaned kangaroos to troubled horses and shy dingoes.

-A biologist, canine behaviourist, vet nurse and Certified Master Groomer, she has worked – literally – with all creatures great and small, in zoos, veterinary clinics and both wildlife and domestic animal welfare shelters.
+A biologist, canine behaviourist and Internationally Certified Master Groomer, she has worked – literally – with all creatures great and small, in zoos, vet clinics and wildlife and domestic animal shelters.

 Internationally Certified Master Groomer (International Professional Groomers Inc)

 Certificate III in Pet Grooming ; Certificate III in Dog Behaviour & Training

 Bachelor of Science, major in Ecology, minor in Behaviour ; Graduate Certificate in Canine Science

 Born into the In The Pink team in September 2014, Daniel Covington already knows everything there is to know about dogs.
 He can wash, dry and brush with the best of them, knows his way around a stripping knife and is already learning to clip and scissor!

 But his favourite job is painting dogs’ toenails … whilst his favourite breeds are Poodles and Bichons, the smaller and fluffier the better!

 When not helping in the salon, he can be found playing with something involving wheels!

 Sparkles the bouncy Bichon Frise joined us in February 2019 at 16 weeks, and has the biggest case of small-dog-syndrome known to man!
 Forthright and utterly fearless, she stops all customers at the gate with a Earth-shuddering show of force her dearly departed Dobermann brothers would be proud to see.